johnfmorton/craft-cms-heroku-starter/README.md

 ![heroku-paid-tier.png](heroku-paid-tier.png)

-In the screenshot above notice that the *workeer* is an additional dyno that needs to be upgraded.
+In the screenshot above notice that the *worker* is an additional dyno that needs to be upgraded.
 This worker will run the queue for the site and this is why the env variable, `RUN_QUEUE_AUTOMATICALLY`, is set to false.

 ### There are 4 buildpacks that need to be in the following order.